almezj/zendesk-api-ticket-class/README.md

-# Zendesk API Ticket Script
+# Zendesk API Ticket Class

 ## Introduction

-The Zendesk API Ticket Script is a PHP script that utilizes curl to create tickets in Zendesk.
+The Zendesk API Ticket Class is a PHP class that utilizes curl to create tickets in Zendesk.
 It contains two functions: one that generates a JSON object that fits the Zendesk ticket layout, and a second function that sends a curl request to Zendesk and creates a ticket from the output of the first function.

 ## Configuration

-Before using the script, make sure to change the ZDURL, ZDUSER, and ZDAPIKEY variables to match your Zendesk account information.
+Before using the class, make sure to change the ZDURL, ZDUSER, and ZDAPIKEY variables to match your Zendesk account information.

 ## Default JSON Object Layout